ezraroi/Human-AI-Collab/output/concepts.md

 The Integrated Circuit Board is a **qualitative wiring heuristic** for Axis B. It specifies coupling requirements, dependency constraints, and failure propagation in the human transformation process.
 It does not claim computational determinism, nor a measurable neurocircuit.
 > Explanation: This bounding paragraph is placed first to prevent literalist misreading.
 It establishes the metaphor's scope before describing the mechanism.

-A systemic architecture that specifies how Alpha-Function, the As-If Body Loop, and the Journal operate as a single metabolic unit inside Axis B of the Two-Axis Framework.
+A systemic architecture that specifies how Alpha-Function and the As-If Body Loop perform metabolic processing, and how the Journal conditionally materializes outcomes for durable re-entry inside Axis B of the Two-Axis Framework.
 It describes the *coupling, routing, and feedback* by which raw experience becomes verified, symbolically articulated, and — when materialized — stabilized as Capacity (C) over Time.
 ### System Role
 - Provides the **architectural map** of the processing axis (Axis B).